 One of the most iconic hallmarks of the festival is the street parade whose grandeur makes it a tourist attraction in itself.
 The parade, which often spans 12 hours, has participants drawn from locals from different parts of the country.

 The participants at Sinulog Festival are usually adorned in resplendent regalia and will often engage in graceful rhythmic dance patterns.
-This show is replicated across different parts of the Philippines, albeit to a smaller scale.
+This show is replicated across different parts of the Philippines, albeit on a smaller scale.

 The festival lasts nine days, and its culmination is marked with the Sinulog Grand Parade.
 This is perhaps the most elaborate part of the Sinulog Festival, and certainly a favorite for many visitors.
 People will be yelling “Pit Senor”, which means pleading to the king, in memory of celebrating the Spanish king upon the arrival of Magellan.

 If you’re not interested in the festival, best to avoid Cebu during this time.
-Hotels in the city will be fully-booked, and streets will be jam-packed with cars and people.
+Hotels in the city will be fully booked, and streets will be jam-packed with cars and people.
 The best way to go through the festival is on foot.
-Not only will traffic around the city be a nightmare, but many of the streets will be closed.
+Not only will traffic around the city be a nightmare but many of the streets will be closed.
 There will be parties, bazaars, and parades all over.

 First and foremost, despite the rowdiness, this is still a religious celebration, so you won’t need your survival gear and survival backpack for this festival!
 The days leading up to the parade are devoted to prayers and rituals.
 On the last day, however, prepare to be punch drunk both on the experience and the overflowing alcohol and body paint thrown at you while you walk.